A tiny five-mile-long strip of land has up to 90 per cent of Iran’s oil pumping through it

 ‘If they can’t sell their own oil, they can’t make payroll,’ said Rubin.

 However, it’s unlikely that American or Israeli forces would intentionally damage Kharg, said senior fellow at the Atlantic Council Global Energy Center Ellen Wald.
-Wald argued that, ultimately, it could trigger a wave of Iranian retaliation against energy infrastructure across the region and drive up oil prices worldwide.
+Although the US has struck 5,000 targets in and around Iran, it has so far refrained from bombing the country’s oil infrastructure.
+Wald argues that, ultimately, it could trigger a wave of Iranian retaliation against energy infrastructure.